acenet-arc/fortran_oop_as_a_second_language/_episodes/modules.md

 There are two access modifiers:
 * `private` indicates that that procedure or variable can only be accessed within the module
 * `public` indicates it can be accessed from outside the module.

+Below is an example of using the `private` access modifier module wide.

 <div class="gitfile" markdown="1">
 <div class="language-plaintext fortran highlighter-rouge">